microsoft/calculator/docs/Roadmap.md

 * Investigating unit converter improvements ([#379](https://github.com/microsoft/calculator/issues/379), [#589](https://github.com/microsoft/calculator/issues/589) and [#594](https://github.com/microsoft/calculator/issues/594))
 * [Your feature idea here] - please review our [new feature development process](https://github.com/Microsoft/calculator/blob/master/docs/NewFeatureProcess.md) to get started!

-We welcome contributions of all kinds from the community, but especially those that support the efforts above.
+We are excited to welcome all kinds of contributions from the community, but especially those that support the efforts above.
 Please see our [contributing guidelines](https://github.com/Microsoft/calculator/blob/master/CONTRIBUTING.md) for more information on how to get involved.

 ## Releases

-Windows Calculator is included in every Windows 10 release as a [provisioned Windows app](https://docs.microsoft.com/en-us/windows/application-management/apps-in-windows-10#provisioned-windows-apps).
-We also deliver updates through the [Microsoft Store](https://www.microsoft.com/store/productId/9WZDNCRFHVN5) approximately monthly.
+Windows Calculator App is included in every Windows 10 release as a [provisioned Windows app](https://docs.microsoft.com/en-us/windows/application-management/apps-in-windows-10#provisioned-windows-apps).
+We also deliver updates through the [Microsoft Store](https://www.microsoft.com/store/productId/9WZDNCRFHVN5) approximately every month.